railsuser2014/openobject-doc-book-en/7/7_18_Process/7_18_Process_integ.rst

 Process Integration in the Management System
 ============================================

-Processes are at the heart of a company: they form a structure for all activities that enable the company to function effectively.
-A company's human dimension is often disconnected from its processes at the moment, preventing individual employees' aspirations from being directed towards a collective objective.
+Processes are at the heart of a company, they form a structure for all activities that enable the company to function effectively.
+A company's human dimension is often disconnected from its processes at the moment, preventing individual employees aspirations from being directed towards a collective objective.

 From a mapping process, integrating management and the changing needs of each